HusamAbadi/Internship-PeterIvany/Task 3 - Mobile App/Daily Reports/Report #6 (22Sep - 27Sep).md

 # Day 35 (26th September):
     I updated the wireframe furthurmore according to The professor's furthur feedback.
     I updated the ER Diagram according to The professor's  feedback by adding order feilds to multiple entities and creating a new Affiliations Table with many-to-many relationship with Author Table.

+# Day 36 (27th September):
+    I didn't do mutch that day.
+    I continued trying to fix the configuration error of setting up the firebase.